karlmikko/reactor/README.md

 React.Navigate is a wrapper around `<a/>` where the `href` is the location to navigate to.
 This `href` is considered contextual to the parent React.Routers.
 To define an "Absoulte" route, add the `prop` `absolute`.

+React.Navigate will also let you pass `prop` `silent` to route without placing a history event.

 If you have `props` conflict, Reactor.Route is provided as a wrapper.
 React.Route will pass and derived fragments to all children.

 React.Router is built on top of Reactor.SwitchView.